 Students, faculty, and staff can log in to Engage using their PawPrint and password.
 Once logged in, they can view the Community Homepage and Calendar, as well as search for organizations.
 If you were already added as a member of an organization by someone else, that group will be listed under the Organizations tab at the top of the page.

 For your organization to remain in good standing, the organization must submit a registration request on Engage at least once each year, and any time your officers change.
 Profiles reset every year on July 1st, and all information must be updated after that.
 Failure to update your profile will result in a registration hold.
+Student leaders, instructions on how to complete annual requirements can be found here!
+Advisors, please use these instructions for your steps.

 Officers of student organizations are required to complete the two annual requirements at least once each academic year to remain in good standing.
 If your group holds elections midway through the year, the new officers must attend as well.
 All requirements follow the academic year, and reset over the summer (so if you attended training during the spring semester, you’d need to go again in the fall for the new year).